-

 “The food was fantastic.
 It is something genuinely different from the usual Zermatt restaurants, even the fancy ones.
 All our food was stunning.
 Perfectly cooked, interesting flavours well matched.
 The portion size is not huge but it is plenty and, to be honest, really nice not to be given a half a cow!”

-Le Mazot specialises in lamb cooked on an open grill.
 Le Gitan has its own ‘gypsy kebabs’ and succulent giant prawns.
 The rustic Schaeferstube in Hotel Julen, has lamb from its own flock.
 Rua Thai in Hotel Albana Real, has authentic Thai cuisine.
-Fuji of Zermatt is also in the Albana Real (“genuine Japanese, fun and entertaining”).
-Le Corbeau d’Or in Hotel Mirabeau, is said to have “excellent food and wine”.
+Teppanyaki restaurant, Fuji of Zermatt is also in the Albana Real (“genuine Japanese, fun and entertaining”).
+The Veranda restaurant in Hotel Mirabeau is very highly regarded and has 14 Gault-Millau points.

 Where to Party